ethereum-optimism/SUPs/README.md

 Calls are managed by the Chair, and decisions are reached by [rough consensus](https://datatracker.ietf.org/doc/html/rfc7282), guided by the Chair.

-The OPD process can be thought of as analogous to the block building process.
+The OPD process can be thought of as analogous to a block building process.
 SUPs are extracted from the pool of `Eligible` candidates and bundled into blocks that are submitted as a unit to governance before being appended to the chain of protocol upgrades.

 ### Status Labels